Frequently Asked Questions

 Chief Financial Officer

-Chris is the CFO of Ozark Trials Academy.
+Chris is the CFO of Ozark Trails.
 He manages and oversees the financials and operations for the organization.
-Chris has been in medical administration for over seven years.
+Chris helps to handle the insurance between Client’s and the facility.

 Larry has worked in the education field for over 20 plus years.
 He received his master’s in education in 2008.
 Larry brings a wealth of knowledge and experience with education as he has worked in the education department as a teacher, administrator, and director.
 Larry also brings experience working with adolescents in a treatment setting.
 He and his wife have experience as family teachers and a house parent with boys’ town.
 He was a director at a local children’s crisis center for five years.
 Larry worked as a teacher and administrator for an alternative school doing this for three years.